Michigan Arson Charges

 Do you need a Michigan arson attorney?
-The law firm of Kronzek & Cronkright, PLLC has been successfully defending arson cases in Michigan for almost 20 years.
+The The Kronzek Firm has been successfully defending arson cases in Michigan for almost 20 years.
 The defense of an arson case requires a combination of trial skill and technical knowledge that many attorneys don’t possess.
 If you need help with an arson case, don’t hesitate to call our expert criminal defense attorneys at (866) 766-5245.

 Expert Michigan Arson Defense